RogerParkinson/madura-vaadin-support/madura-vaadin/README.md

-#Madura Vaadin Support#
+Madura Vaadin Support
+==

+(A more detailed document can be found at [Madura Vaadin (PDF)](http://www.madurasoftware.com/madura-vaadin.pdf))

-`madura-vaadin` ties together all the back-end Madura projects (Madura Objects[[4]](https://github.com/RogerParkinson/madura-objects-parent) and Madura Rules[[5]](https://github.com/RogerParkinson/madura-objects-parent/tree/master/madura-rules) , and delivers them with a Vaadin UI[[2]](https://vaadin.com/home) .
+`madura-vaadin` ties together all the back-end Madura projects ([Madura Objects](https://github.com/RogerParkinson/madura-objects-parent) and [Madura Rules](https://github.com/RogerParkinson/madura-objects-parent/tree/master/madura-rules) , and delivers them with a [Vaadin UI](https://vaadin.com/home) .
 So it is worth taking a brief moment to review what those back-ends do:

  * Madura Objects builds your domain objects as annotated POJOs from an XSD file (using JAXB).
 The resulting objects behave just like POJOs except, when configured with the Madura Objects validation engine, they self validate as well as maintaining field metadata such as choice lists, permissions, labels etc.
  * Madura Rules plugs into the Madura Objects validation engine to support a rules/constraints based environment that does cross-field validation as well as deriving new values (eg total of the invoice lines on this invoice).
 It does 'truth maintenance' which means when the data changes rules might be 'unfired', keeping the derived data always 'true'.
 The rules can also operate on metadata which means they can change the list of valid choices on a choice field, make a field visible or read-only etc.